itskimberlyramos/itskimberlyramos/README.md

 - 👋 Hi, I’m @itskimberlyramos
-- 👀 I’m interested in beocming proficient in Java.
+- 👀 I’m interested in solidifying my skills in Python and Java.
 - 📫 Email: ypy966@mocs.utc.edu
 - I am a student majoring in computer engineering.
+I hope to work with AI and emerging tech after graduation.